-The NSX Edge load balancer distributes network traffic across multiple servers to achieve optimal resource use, servers to provide redundancy, and distribute resource utilization.
+The NSX Edge load balancer distributes network traffic across multiple servers to achieve optimal resource use, provide redundancy, and distribute resource utilization.

-NSX load balancer supports the layer 4 and layer 7 load balancing engines.
-The layer 4 load balancer is packet-based providing fast path processing and layer 7 load balancer is socket-based allowing for advanced traffic manipulations and DDOS mitigation for back-end services.
+NSX load balancer supports layer 4 and layer 7 load balancing engines.
+The layer 4 load balancer is packet-based, providing fast path processing and the layer 7 load balancer is socket-based, allowing for advanced traffic manipulations and DDOS mitigation for back-end services.

 Abstract of an application service, represented by a unique combination of IP, port, protocol and application profile such as TCP or UDP.